srdpt3/Gleem_iOS/Pods/AAInfographics/README.md

 public var xAxisReversed: Bool?         //Whether to reverse the axis so that the highest number is closest to the origin.
 If the chart is inverted, the x axis is reversed by default.
 Defaults to false public var yAxisReversed: Bool?         //Whether to reverse the axis so that the highest number is closest to the origin.
 If the chart is inverted, the x axis is reversed by default.
-Defaults to false public var crosshairs: Bool?            //Enable or disable the crosshairs public var gradientColorEnable: Bool?   //Enable or disable the gradient color public var polar: Bool?                 //When true, cartesian charts like line, spline, area and column are transformed into the polar coordinate system.
+Defaults to false public var crosshairs: Bool?            //Enable or disable the crosshairs public var polar: Bool?                 //When true, cartesian charts like line, spline, area and column are transformed into the polar coordinate system.
 Requires `AAHighchartsMore.js`.
-Defaults to false public var marginLeft: Float? public var marginRight: Float? public var marginBottom: Float? public var dataLabelsEnabled: Bool?     //Enable or disable the data labels.
+Defaults to false public var margin: [Float]? public var dataLabelsEnabled: Bool?     //Enable or disable the data labels.
 Defaults to false public var dataLabelsFontColor: String? //The data labels font color public var dataLabelsFontSize: Float?   //The data labels font size public var dataLabelsFontWeight: AAChartFontWeightType?//The data labels font weight public var xAxisLabelsEnabled: Bool?    //Enable or disable the axis labels.
-Defaults to true public var categories: Array<String>?   //Set new categories for the axis public var xAxisGridLineWidth: Float?   //The width of the grid lines extending the ticks across the plot area.Defaults to 0 public var xAxisVisible: Bool? public var xAxisTickInterval: Int?
+Defaults to true public var categories: [String]?        //Set new categories for the axis public var xAxisGridLineWidth: Float?   //The width of the grid lines extending the ticks across the plot area.Defaults to 0 public var xAxisVisible: Bool? public var xAxisTickInterval: Int?